yuvipanda/pr-triage-board-bot/README.md

 1. Create an org-level secret using `Org Settings > Secrets and variables > Actions` with the contents of your app private key `.pem` file that was downloaded in the setup.
 We call this secret `GH_APP_PRIVATE_KEY` in our workflow below.

 2. Create a workflow file like the following to run the bot every hour and to be able to manually trigger a run.
-If the workflow is consolidating information from multiple repos, consider having the workflow in a centralized repo like the orgs `.github` repo.
+If you are consolidating PR information from multiple repos, consider creating the workflow in a centralized repo like the organization's `.github` repo.

 ```yaml
 name: 'PR Triage Bot'